feral-dot-io/leptos-chartistry/README.md

 - Switch colours to issue a CSS class or raw colour.
 Try to skip complexity entirely.
 - Aspect ratio misapplies options on calculation. e.g., when determining the width and have height+ratio then width options are applied to the height.
 This implies the outer+height calculation should be removed from the API.
 - Tooltip needs a custom formatter.
 Move to Tick trait. `Fn(&Tick, &dyn TickState<Tick = Tick>) -> String>`.
 Or possibly rely on TickLabels instead.
+- Min and max values act more like "additional values" can move their opposite e.g., min can raise max.
+- PeriodicTimestamps take a Tz but might work with a fixed offset or naive datetime.
+- Chart builder should work with Local instead of Utc.
+- Toggling x axis periods results in wonky behaviour.
+    - Untoggle year and gaps are left.
+    - Keep year, remove a large period (like seconds) and it gets stuck in a very large loop.
+    - Clicking around has resulted in labels being left on the chart that don't respond to anything even the chart changing size (?!)
+- TickGen is not always uniform dates.
+- TickGen is not always uniform for aligned floats?!
+- Colours
+- Line dots

 ## Design experiments and notes: